abezr/devart.ai/README.md

-# devart.ai - The Autonomous AI Development Platform
+# devart.ai - The Autonomous DevOps Platform

 **A serverless, enterprise-ready control plane for orchestrating, supervising, and analyzing a team of autonomous GenAI agents.**